 ****This blog post is not legal advice ****

 Each case varies and without a careful review of all the evidence in your matter there is no way to know your chances at a contested hearing.
 Even if you follow some of the strategies I discuss below, a judge could shoot you down because of your failure to correctly apply evidence rules, caselaw, local court rules, or statutory authority.
+Nothing in this post creates a client-attorney relationship.

 As well, it should be noted that the list of strategies below is not exhaustive, and they may win or lose based on your jurisdiction and local court culture.
 I intentionally left out a few winning arguments I have heard over the years developed by other attorneys out of respect for their practice.
 Finally, I refrain from an extend conversation about the rules of evidence and how they may apply, favorably, to infraction defense.
 Hit the law library if you want to go down that rabbit hole.